-Former para champion Reid retires from athletics
+Former champion Reid retires from athletics

 "It doesn't feel like an ending or a beginning - but more like a redirection."

-Her family having moved to Toronto when she was four, Reid lost her right foot in a boating accident 12 years later.
+Reid's family moved to Toronto when she was four and she lost her right foot in a boating accident 12 years later.

 She first emerged on the world sporting scene in 2008 when taking 200m T44 bronze for Canada at both the Paralympics in Beijing and Paralympic World Cup in Manchester.

-Reid went on to win long jump F44 silver medals for Great Britain at London 2012 and Rio four years later.
+Reid, now 37, went on to win long jump F44 silver medals for Great Britain at London 2012 and Rio four years later.

 However, she failed in an attempt to make the qualifying standard to represent Scotland in the main long jump competition at the 2014 Commonwealth Games despite setting a world record for the T44 class at the Glasgow Grand Prix.